Director: Saul Bass

 Starring: Nigel Davenport, Michael Murphy, Lynne Frederick

 Words: Nathan Scatcherd

-Intelligent, visually arresting and ultimately ambiguous, Phase IV is the thinking man’s sci-fi movie, and well worth checking out (and as of writing, it’s currently on Netflix!).
+Intelligent, visually arresting and ultimately ambiguous, Phase IV is the thinking man’s sci-fi movie, and well worth checking out.